 These conditions must also be prevented in micro-environments such as underneath carpeting, rugs, or storage boxes.
 Mold, mildew, pests, and destruction of organic materials can be prevented or minimized in the home through humidity control that maintains reduced relative humidity levels and prevents cooler surfaces from becoming damp.
 To avoid the problems caused by moisture, and to create a comfortable, healthy and safe living environment, a dehumidifier is necessary to maintain relative humidity between 45–50% throughout the home.

 The Santa Fe dehumidifier removes odor-causing moisture and maintains EPA-recommended relative humidity levels of 45-50% which are ideal conditions for an odor-free storage space or comfortable living space for you and your family.

-We are a proud authorized dealer of Santa Fe dehumidifiers, and are able to offer every product with the same great price and guarantees.
+We are a proud authorized dealer of Santa Fe dehumidifiers and are able to offer every product with the same great price and guarantees.
 All Santa Fe dehumidifiers include a 6-year full warranty.
 We also offer FREE HOME DELIVERY and SET UP.
-Call us to day for a free quote on a new Santa Fe Dehumidifier, and keep your home free from excess moisture and mold.
+Call us today for a free quote on a new Santa Fe Dehumidifier, and keep your home free from excess moisture and mold.
 You can also learn more and see the difference between each dehumidifier we carry by clicking here: PRODUCT LINE

-Disclaimer: Free Delivery is for all customers within our service area.
+Disclaimer: Free Delivery is for all customers within our service areas.
 Deliveries outside our service area will come with fees.
 Installation and set up requires a proper dedicated outlet and drainage line for the unit, both of which must be supplied by the customer/home owner/landlord.
 We do not install any electric, or do any plumbing work.
 Check your local municipalities for regulations and laws concerning electrical and plumbing needs.
 If proper electric and plumbing is available, we will set the unit up, but further maintenance, care settings are not our responsibility.